tarwn/lessthandot-hugo/blogs/content/posts/2012-01-01-displaying-and-saving-unicode-data.md

 &#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;&#8212;

 I need to also tell, that after I finished the form and was happy to show it to my colleagues, I was up to a big disappointment.
-It turned out we are not going to support unicode (our main application is not up to support it yet) and so I will be re-doing this form after we will agree on the tables&#8217; structures (they also are going to change).
-So, what I showed in this blog post we&#8217;re not going to use at present in production.
+It turned out we are not going to support unicode (our main application is not up to support it yet) and so I will be re-doing this form after we will agree on the tables' structures (they also are going to change).
+So, what I showed in this blog post we're not going to use at present in production.

 <span class="MT_red">UPDATE.</span> My colleague also re-designed prefs_sl table to one EAV Settings table.
 We know that EAV design has its own problems, but for saving various application level settings it can be used.
-I already re-designed the forms we&#8217;re going to use.
+I already re-designed the forms we're going to use.

 But in any case, it was a very important exercise and I hope it will help other people who need to display and save Unicode data in their Visual FoxPro applications.